ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-### Q: Find the general expression for the required $n$for a desired margin of error$m$  and certain level of confidence.
+### Q: Find the general expression for the required $n $ for a desired margin of error$m$  and certain level of confidence.

 <details>
 <summary><b>💡 Show Answer</b></summary>